 The TOE is a part of the MFD and an optional product for the MFD that is sold separately, which is a commercial product.
 The major threat is that an attacker uses physical means to remove the MSD from the MFD and installs it in other devices to read and leak the user data in the MSD.
-Therefore, the Evaluation Assurance Level of the TOE is EAL 3 which is sufficient for commercial products.
+Therefore, the Evaluation Assurance Level of the TOE is EAL2, which provides significant assurance of securing the reliability for protection from the threats, as a commercial product used in general office.

-Since the SARs conform to EAL3, all SARs meet the dependencies.
+Since the SARs conform to EAL2, all SARs meet the dependencies.